matthewtownson/Python_KD4014/_episodes/14-visualising-data.md

 At the moment the x-axis has no physical significance; it is an integer range.
 Instead we can ask `matplotlib.pyplot` to plot a line graph of transmittance vs wavelength.
-We can also add a labelled axes.
+We can also add a labelled axes and a title.

 ~~~
 plt.plot(wavelengths,ITO_transmittance)
 plt.xlabel("wavelength (nm) ")
 plt.ylabel("Transmittance (%)")
+plt.title("ITO transmittance")
 plt.show()
 ~~~